 Well, actually… not really a 50-50.
 It could also be a 48-48-4 if there are three parties.
 But you get the idea…

-However, if the PM chooses to resign (i.e. Tun Mahathir) or dies while in office (i.e Tun Abdul Razak), HM has no such discretion if the ruling party or coalition has an absolute majority and is united behind the predecessor.
+However, if the PM chooses to resign (i.e. Tun Mahathir) or dies while in office (i.e Tun Abdul Razak), His Majesty has no such discretion if the ruling party or coalition has an absolute majority and is united behind the predecessor.

 One important fact to remember is that waaaaay back like even before 1957, the Sultans were actually the Kings of their respective state.
 Remember all those history lessons about how they fought against foreign invaders to defend their states?
 As time goes, their powers were reduced overtime due to multiple reasons.

 We always remember Tunku Abdul Rahman as the guy who went to London to fight for our independence, but along with him there were also FOUR wakil for the Malaysian Royalty as well.
 While the end-result was that Malaysia became a democracy, they also left our Agong with some pretty cool powers to continue if not ruling, then at least looking after his people.